 - Exchange required insurance information with the other driver.
 Do not discuss the accident with the other person; wait until the police arrive.

 If you receive a ticket or you’re in an accident this holiday season contact RHINO Lawyers.
 We can help and guide you through a system that has been molded by law enforcement, judges, and lawyers for decades.
-Having won cases for our clients in similar circumstances, we know what it takes to fight on your behalf.
+Having won cases for our clients in similar circumstances, our personal injury team knows what it takes to fight on your behalf.